anubhavmaheshwari0805/BDALAB/README.md

 ## Part B

 ### Implement the following exercises using Spark
+		For running the program :
+		.
+Go to dir where src dir is child dir.
+		.
+Check your dependencies in build.sbt file
+		. open terminal
+		. sbt package
+		. sbt compile
+		. sbt run
 9. WordCount: Here the goal is to count how many times each word appears in a file and write out a list ofwords whose count is strictly greater than 4.
   Use the file log.txt accompanying this assignment to count the words.Save the wordcounts in text form in the "wordcountsDir" using the saveAsTextFile RDD method.Examine the contents ofthe above directory, andthe contents ofthe files ofthe directory.
+		Note:  Output is stored in wordsdir directory.
+(Delete this dir before running the pgm, otherwise error comes)
 10. Tweet Mining: A dataset with the 8198 reduced tweets, reduced-tweets.json will be provided.The data contains reduced tweets as in the sample below:
 {"id":"572692378957430785",
 "user":"Srkian_nishu :)",